AdFabConnect/miam-bot/README.md

 The bot daily message is sent to:
 - #test-bot channel on debug mode
-- #paris channel on production mode
+- #a-table channel on production mode

 ## Usage